Keep your child safe on WhatsApp

 4. Make sure your child knows how to report and block people

 If someone in your child’s contacts is upsetting them or making them uncomfortable, they can report or block them at any point.
 (WhatsApp won’t tell the user they’ve been blocked/reported.)
-To do this:

 To report issues like offensive or abusive content or spam:

-Explain that these can appear to come from contacts, as well as people they don’t know.
+These can appear to come from contacts, as well as people they don’t know.
 Tell your child to watch out for messages that:

 - Ask them to tap on a link, or specifically to click on a link to activate a new feature